MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 ## Prerequisites

 Handling interruptions is an advanced bot development topic.
 To get the most from this article, you will need a good working knowledge of the basic concepts of the Bot Framework SDK and adaptive dialogs as well as a knowledge of how to develop a bot that incorporates adaptive dialogs.
-It is recommended that you review the items mentioned in the first three bullet points listed below:
+Review the articles listed in the first two bullet points before continuing:

 - Knowledge of [bot basics][concept-basics], [managing state][concept-state], and [dialogs library][concept-dialogs] Bot Framework SDK concepts.
 - Understanding of the adaptive dialog concepts covered in the [Introduction to adaptive dialogs][adaptive-dialog-introduction], [Asking for user input in adaptive dialogs][adaptive-dialog-input] and [Handling interruptions in adaptive dialog][adaptive-dialog-interruptions] concept articles.